 Reasonable accommodation generally involves modification or adjustment of a job, employment practice, or the work environment which makes it possible for an individual with a disability to perform the essential functions of their job and/or to otherwise enjoy equal employment opportunities.
 Whenever an employee or applicant believes that he or she may need a workplace accommodation, the employee should contact their Department Head or the Village President.
-Upon request for accommodation, the employee requesting an accommodation will be given the opportunity to engage in an interactive dialogue with the Village over the requested accommodation.
-As part of the interactive process, the Village may request the employee to provide certain information from his or her health care provider related to his or her ability to perform the essential job functions, with or without reasonable accommodation.
+Upon request for accommodation, the employee requesting an accommodation will be given the opportunity to engage in an interactive dialogue with the Village may request the employee to provide certain information from his or her health care provider related to his or her ability to perform the essential job functions, with or without reasonable accommodation.